omokagbo/Aneeque/README.md

 $ cd Aneeque
 ```

-Open the file `Aneeque.xcodeproj` using Xcode
+Open the file `Aneeque.xcodeproj` using Xcode.
 Allow the project to build and install all dependencies.
 Click on the play button at the top left corner to build and run the project